 Can’t judge by appearances

-Even worse, when we have blessings we find it easy to look down on people who have trials.
+Even worse, when we have blessings, it is easy to look down on people who have trials.
 But the well-fertilized tree is not necessarily better than the vines that have been pruned.
 We cannot judge by appearances.

 Blessings are for sharing

 It is easy for people to receive blessings and enjoy them for themselves.
 Ironically, though, blessings can distract us from God and into ourselves.
-But blessings are given to us so that we might produce more fruit, and if we don't, there is a word of warning here.
-Blessings are a sign of God's grace, that is, his goodness to us even though we don't deserve it, not a reward for good works.
+But blessings are given to us so that we might produce more fruit, and if we don’t, there is a word of warning here.
+Blessings are a sign of God’s grace — his goodness to us even though we don’t deserve it — not a reward for good works.
 We need to use them in the way that God wants.